 I. Extract the Newscoop tarball that you downloaded in your working directory.
-This action will generate a directory named newscoop- with a version number suffix.
-(A beta version may have an additional suffix on the extracted directory, such as -BETA4).
+This action will generate a directory named newscoop.
+(A beta version may have a suffix on the extracted directory, such as -BETA4).

 '''

-tar -xvzf newscoop-4.2.1.tar.gz
+tar -xvzf newscoop-4.0.0.tar.gz

 '''

-2. Examine the contents of the extracted directory with the ls command.
+2. Examine the contents of the newscoop directory with the ls command.